Tennessee Labor Laws Guide

 Under COBRA, employees may extend their health insurance for up to 36 months.

-Employees must be aware of the fact that COBRA coverage doesn’t become effective until the employee or dependent makes a written notice within 60 days of the date of employment termination.
+Employees must be aware that COBRA coverage doesn’t become effective until the employee or dependent makes a written notice within 60 days of a qualifying event.

 Occupational safety in Tennessee

-With regards to safe and healthful conditions in the workplace, Tennessee has a state-plan regulatory program called Tennessee Occupational Safety and Health Administration (TOSHA).
+When it comes to safe and healthy conditions in the workplace, Tennessee has a state-plan regulatory program called the Tennessee Occupational Safety and Health Administration (TOSHA).

 Who is covered by TOSHA?

-TOSHA applies to private-sector workplaces with several exceptions, as well as state and local government employers and employees (except for federal government employers including United States Postal Service — USPS).
+TOSHA applies to private-sector workplaces with several exceptions, as well as state and local government employers and employees (except for federal government employers, including the United States Postal Service — USPS).

 Miscellaneous Tennessee labor laws